 Lindsay Podrid, Tribe’s Creative Director, loved to play ice hockey during her wellness hours.
 Lindsay said that she felt more focused on her tasks, and she never had to worry about running to a gym after work.
 It was definitely a time saver.

-Lindsay also meditates on occasion and claims that it really helps.
-Sometimes she used her wellness time to hop on a treadmill or stroll along the banks of the river in quietude.
+Lindsay also meditated on occasion and claimed that it really helps.
+Sometimes she used her wellness time to hop on a treadmill, or stroll along the banks of the river in quietude.